starptr/auto-ig/README.md

 - [x] Unfollow accounts with uni-directional relation
 - [x] Exceptions for famous accounts that I'm interested in

-Judging by the amount of time I spend on Instagram, I estimate that ~80% of my account is now automated.
+Estimating by the amount of time I spend on Instagram, ~80% of my account is automated with this.